 - There is only 1 valance electron in the elements of group 1.
-So, their tendency is to expel this electron in order to achieve stable inert gas configuration.
+So, their tendency is to expel this electron in order to achieve a stable inert gas configuration.
 As we move down in group 1 the ionization enthalpies of the elements decreases.
 Thus, less energy will be required to expel the valence electron.
 As a result reactivity of elements increases as we move down in group 1.

 For group 17

-- In the elements of group 17, there is requirement of only 1 electron in order to achieve stable inert gas configuration.
+- In the elements of group 17, there is a requirement of only 1 electron in order to achieve stable inert gas configuration.
 So, their tendency is to gain this 1 electron.
 As we move down in group 17 the ionization enthalpies of the elements increases.
 Thus, more energy will be required to expel the valence electron.
 As a result reactivity of elements decreases as we move down in group 17.

 Q-29)Write the general outer electronic configuration of s-, p-, d- and f- block elements.